damianhakert/damianhakert.github.io/source/_posts/2016-03-30-gitlab-8-dot-6-dot-2-released.markdown

 Today we are releasing version 8.6.2 for GitLab Community Edition (CE) and Enterprise Edition (EE).

-This version includes many fixes and improvements.
+This version includes one privacy fix for project snippets, as well as many fixes and improvements.

 Read on for all the details!